DR.SGX: Hardening SGX Enclaves against Cache Attacks with Data Location Randomization

-The initial randomization of the enclave's data needs to be done in a way that cannot be observed by the adversary, to keep him from learning the randomization function $\pi$.
+\paragraph{Initial randomization.} The initial randomization of the enclave's data needs to be done in a way that cannot be observed by the adversary, to keep him from learning the randomization function $\pi$ or the new memory layout.
 In particular, if the adversary can observe a read operation from the un-randomized initial memory layout and a subsequent write operation to a randomized address, he can link data structures to the randomized memory locations.
-A general approach to break up this linkage is to load a set of data into CPU registers (register operations cannot be tracked by the adversary) and write the data in a random fashion to their new locations.
-This approach, however, is limited in the size of the data that can be loaded at once into registers, enabling the adversary to learn partial information about the randomized memory layout.

-\abbrev uses an initial randomization method which completely hides write operations from the adversary, using write operations, known as non-temporal writes~\cite{Intel-manual}, that evade the CPU's caches.
-The adversary cannot observe effects of the write in the cache and cannot extract any information about the randomized memory layout.
-Hence, the adversary only observes reads from the initial, un-randomized memory, whose layout is known to him beforehand.
+A general approach to break this linkage is to load a set of data into CPU registers (register operations cannot be tracked by the adversary) and write the data in a random fashion to their new locations.
+This approach, however, is limited in the amount of the data that can be loaded at once into registers, enabling the adversary to learn partial information about the randomized memory layout.